Education

 Need Assessment

-The focus of the study is on childhood obesity is focused on this epidemiological effect of it in Boston, Massachusetts.
+The study is focused on childhood obesity and its effect in Boston, Massachusetts.
 To study the rising trend in obesity among children and to identify the instigating factors behind the habit (Eagle et al., 2012).
-Devising healthy nutritional plans and proposing a possible method of spreading its awareness.
-Since childhood obesity has become a leading case for most social changes noticed presently and to avoid it, the best possible strategy is to fix it, right where it first takes root.
+Devising healthy nutritional plans and proposing a possible method of spreading awareness.
+Since childhood obesity has become a leading cause for most social changes noticed presently and to avoid it, the best possible strategy is to fix it right where it first takes root.

-The health awareness plan will serve the purpose of selecting a community in Boston, Massachusetts to research and study the trends of obesity in the selected community.
-These trends will assist in developing an understanding towards whether the current obesity trend in children is ascending or descending.
-Children today, being less aware towards the effects of junk food holds on their bodies (Wang 2006).
-The awareness plan will be designed to address this prevalent problem and will work on possible ways of introducing healthier habits into the lives of these children, in the targeted community.
+The health awareness plan will serve the purpose of selecting a community in Boston, Massachusetts, to research and study the trends of obesity in the selected community.
+These trends will assist in developing an understanding of whether the curiosity trend in children is ascending or descending.
+Children today are less aware to warsare effects of good holds on their bodies (Wang 2006).
+The awareness plan will be designed to address this prevalent problem and will work on possible ways of introducing healthier habits into the lives of these children in the targeted community.

-The relevance of the program exists in the fact that presently with an introduction of new and emerging fast food companies in the region, children have not been fully educated about the harmful effects of eating sweetened food items or the intake of high cholesterol products.
-Having a free reign over their decisions, most children leisurely spend on junk food, benefiting these companies but ultimately investing in a decreasing life expectancy program (Reilly et al., 2005).
+The relevance of the program exists in the fact that presently, with the introduction of new and emerging fast food companies in the region, children have not been fully educated about the harmful effects of eating sweetened food items or the intake of high-cholesterol products.
+Having free reign over their decisions, most children leisurely spend on junk food, benefiting these companies but ultimately investing in a decreasing life expectancy program (Reilly et al., 2005).
 The focus of the program is not to ruin the image of fast food companies or to vote against the use of it but to educate the younger population about the effects of using something in excess.

-The program will include elements which will aim towards educating children about the harmful effects of obesity, the diseases that come along with obesity and benefits of a healthier lifestyle.
-The elements of the program will include,
+The program will include elements that will aim towards educating children about the harmful effects of obesity, the diseases that come along with obesity, and the benefits of a healthy, healthy lifestyle.
+The elements of the program will include:

-Educating an awareness among children about the ill effects of obesity
+• Educating awareness among children about the ill effects of obesity

 The healthcare program, after undergoing a proper analysis to select essentials while subtracting out the rest, will assist in designing a structured layout of it.
 The program structure is based on the priority of spreading awareness among masses in the area of Boston (selected community) will be based on several sub categorized programs.

-Addition of a healthcare program initiative in curriculum
+• Addition of a healthcare program initiative in the curriculum

-Conducting seminars for parents (informing them about the influence of parenthood towards child’s healthy eating habits).
+• Conducting seminars for parents (informing them about the influence of parenthood on a child’s health and habits).

-From the feasibility report’s perspective, the resources allocated to carry out these activities presents high success chance since a similar healthcare program was carried out in Boston, targeting children from two lower-income communities.
-The aim of that study was to trend out the percentage of obese children, chart out their habits and eating pattern and propose a method to tackle the problem, in an effort to provide them with a healthier benefit.
-The survey, initially conducted by community advisory board of parents.
+From the feasibility report’s perspective, the resources allocated to carry out these activities present high success presented because a similar healthcare program was carried out in Boston, targeting children from two lower-income communities.
+The aim of that study was to trend out the percentage of obese children, chart out their habits and eating patterns, and propose a method to tackle the problem in an effort to provide them with a healthier benefit.
+The survey was initially conducted by a community advisory board of parents.
 Their statistics revealed that around 92 percent of the parents attended and took part in the campaign, revealing that a CPBR approach leading to a campaign design has proven to be an effective method.
 A similar approach in this regard will be taken, including the participation of the parents from the targeted community and inviting them to share their opinions on the matter (Rogers et al., 2015).
-This will aid in designing a campaign structure that will accommodate and develop an interest for parents and children in the area.
+This will aid in designing a campaign structure that will accommodate and develop an interest in parents and children in the area.

-The childhood obesity prevention program will focus on the points, which have been previously listed out above underneath the heading of program relevance.
-Priority has been given to the fact that habits form as one of the most distinguishable factors of a child’s development towards their personality and character as they enter into adulthood.
-Addressing and properly aligning these habits against healthier options will ensure that the child does not undergo harmful effects of emotional instability and academic performance can be improved (Ogden, Carroll, Kit & Flegal 2014).
-A point of emphasis exists in the predominant fact that parents and caregivers hold a significant influence towards a child’s dietary preference, screen time (consisting of watching television, playing video games or using their laptops or computer), and physical activity indulgence.
-The purpose of the obesity prevention program among children will be mostly based on promoting family-based activities and to initiate and target skills that hold dominance over behavioral elements.
+The childhood obesity prevention program will focus on the points that have been previously listed underneath the heading of program relevance.
+Priority has been given to the fact that habits form as one of the most distinguishable factors of a child’s development towards their personality and character as they enter adulthood.
+Addressing and properly aligning these habits against healthier options will ensure that the child does not undergo the harmful effects of emotional instability and that academic performance can be improved (Ogden, Carroll, Kit & Flegal 2014).
+A point of emphasis exists in the predominant fact that parents and caregivers hold a significant influence on children’s dietary preferences and screen time (consisting of watching television, playing video games using their laptops, or computer physical activity indulgence).
+The purpose of the obesity prevention program among children will be mostly based on promoting family-based activities and initiating targeting behaviors that hold dominance over behavioral elements.

 One of the most promising insights into studies that have been conducted for communities based in Boston has revealed that parents, even though they do recognize the harmful effects of diseases that come along with obesity, still have not fully accepted the fact of their child being obese.
-Recognition towards the problem is always considered to be the first bold step towards recovery.
+Recognition of a problem is always considered to be the first bold step towartowardvery.
 The obesity prevention program for children will necessarily be more prioritized towards caregivers and parents since they form as they are the prominent influential factors in a child’s growth and development (Criss et al., 2016).
-Advocating the case and presenting them other possible alternatives to adopt, will strengthen the chances for a better outcome on the program’s completion.
+Advocating the case and presenting them with other possible alternatives to adopt will strengthen the chances for a better outcome on the program’s completion.
 In this regard, the program will be broken down into various segments, each focused on a specific topic.

 The subcategories falling under the main program will be specifying the financial costs of healthcare, possible diet change plans, introducing various outdoor activities or home-based exercises, and promoting the option of going green and natural as part of becoming appreciative of a healthy lifestyle.